 A year later after the Clarks began work, Dr. Amanda Madrid, a well-known health leader in Honduras, joined Predisan and become the founding medical director.
 Her first project was establishing CEREPA, the Center for Rehabilitation of Patients with Addictions.

-Although Dr. Clark died in 1994, founding missionary Doris Clark continues as a revered counselor in Predisan’s work.
+Although Dr. Clark died in 1994, founding missionary Doris Clark continued as a revered counselor in Predisan’s work.
 Dr. Madrid continues as medical director, overseeing all the direct medical care and public health services Predisan provides.
 Left, Historic photo with Dr. Robert Clark and Dr. Amanda Madrid and Predisan’s first nurse, Martha Mendez.

-Predisan works at six clinic locations — the Good Samaritan Clinic, Catacamas, one clinic in a barrio on the outskirts of Catacamas, five clinics in remote mountain villages, and the CEREPA addiction treatment center, Catacamas.
+Predisan work in Catacamas and the mountain clinics — continues in the Good Samaritan Clinic, Catacamas, clinics in the outskirts of Catacamas, clinics in remote mountain villages, and the CEREPA addiction treatment center, Catacamas.
 The clinics serve an area population of more than 90,000 people.

-Predisan’s efforts receive vital support through volunteer programs bringing professionals, church groups, medical brigades and students to serve and partner with the people of Honduras in proclaiming the Kingdom of God and healing the sick.
+Predisan’s efforts receive vital support through volunteer programs bringing professionals, church groups, medical brigades and students to serve and partner with the people of Honduras in proclaiming Jesus and healing the sick.